tock/tock/doc/courses/sosp/capsule.md

 to produce an instance of the type.
 This call creates a `Console` that uses serial port 0 (`USART0`) at 115200 bits per second.

-Eventually, once all of the capsules have been created, the boot sequence populates a Hail structure with them:
+Eventually, once all of the capsules have been created, down around line 396 the boot sequence populates a Hail structure with all the capsules:

 ```rust
 let hail = Hail {